flutterflytech/flutter-canvas/README.md

 * The current point is initially at the origin.
 After each operation adding a segment to a sub-path, the current point is updated to the end of that segment.
 * Paths can be drawn on canvases using Canvas.drawPath, and can used to create clip regions using Canvas.clipPath.

+save() : This method is used to save the current state of Canvas. restore() : This method is used to restore the saved state from stack.
+            We can use any number of save before restore and the stack will remember all entries, i.e. restore will always pop the most recent entry.

 Canvas Advance Use Cases
 https://medium.com/flutter-community/flutter-face-detection-ac18e3e2211f